powerline/powerline/docs/source/troubleshooting.rst

     If you use iTerm2, make sure that you have enabled the setting 'Set locale variables automatically' in Profiles > Terminal > Environment.

+I'm using PuTTY and I get huge gaps around the arrow glyphs!
+    Please uncheck :guilabel:`Treat CJK ambiguous characters as wide` in :menuselection:`Window --> Translation`.

 Vim-specific issues
 -------------------